maxbridges/DevOps-Services-Docs/docs/sauce/sauce_draft.md

 1. Click the **Run Stage** icon to manually trigger your pipeline.
 2. When the test job completes, click on it to view its logs.
 ![A test log in DevOps Services][12]
-3. Alternatively, view your tests on Sauce Labs' site, too.
+3. Alternatively, view your tests on Sauce Labs' site by clicking the links provided in the logs.
 ![A test log on Sauce labs][13]

+**Note:** In a Node.js application using Mocha tests, each `describe(xxxx, function() { //tests here });` block will be treated as a single job on Sauce Labs.
+In order to have a single test considered as a single job ensure that each `describe()` block contains only one test.

 [1]: https://docs.saucelabs.com/
 [2]: https://saucelabs.com